mapbender/mapbender-documentation/en/functions/backend/FOM/users.rst

 Activation of users
 -------------------

-Since Mapbender 3.0.5.3.
 Users can be set activated or deactivated by Administrators with the User-ACL-right of at least "edit".
 For this purpose, a checkbox exists in the Edit User dialog.